-Stabling your horse on the Island
+Stabling Your Horse on the Island

 Limited stall space is available on a first-come first-served basis at the Mackinac Community Equestrian Center.
 Make reservations for your rooms, horse stall(s) and the horse ferry well in advance.
-If you have the good fortune of reserving your stall(s), please take your horse(s) directly to MCEC and get settled in before venturing out to explore the Island.
+If you have reserved stalls with us, please take your horse(s) directly to the Mackinac Community Equestrian Center and get settled in before venturing out to explore the Island.